sacarlson/stellar_utility/multi-sign-server/readme.md

  {"status":"pending","tx_code":"T_RQHKC7XD"} // tx hasn't got all it signatures needed yet {"status":"ready","tx_code":"T_RQHKC7XD"}  // this will return if the tx has already been sent to stellar-core network for validation

-##submit_tx:  adds a new transaction to the mss-server database with the added values of the veribles attached
+##submit_tx:  adds a new multi sign transaction to the mss-server database with the added values of the veribles attached
   * Values sent:
     * tx_title: an added modifiable title used to help users discribe the transaction, defaults to tx_code
     * master_address: the stellar multi sign account number